tobiasmaneschijn/mc-js/README.md

 The possibilities are endless!
 MinePuter.JS aims to bring the power of personal computing into your Minecraft world.

-## Contributing
-We welcome contributions to MinePuter.JS!
-Please see our [Contributing Guidelines](link-to-contributing-guide) for more information on how to get involved.

 ## Support
 If you encounter any issues or have questions, please file an issue on our [GitHub Issues page](link-to-github-issues).

-## License
-MinePuter.JS is released under the [MIT License](link-to-license).

 ## Credits
-MinePuter.JS is created and maintained by [Your Name/Team Name].
-Special thanks to the Minecraft modding community for their invaluable resources and support.
+MinePuter.JS is created and maintained by Tobias Maneschijn and Magnus Boll Jensen.

-This mod uses GraalVM, which is licensed under the Universal Permissive License (UPL).
+This mod uses GraalVM, which is licensed under [GFTC](https://www.oracle.com/downloads/licenses/graal-free-license.html)